netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 ## Use Netdata parents as Web Application Firewalls

-The Netdata Agents you install on your production systems do not need direct access to the Internet.
+The Netdata Agents you install on your production systems don’t need direct access to the Internet.
 Even when you use Netdata Cloud, you can appoint one or more Netdata Parents to act as border gateways or application firewalls, isolating your production systems from the rest of the world.
 Netdata Parents receive metric data from Netdata Agents or other Netdata Parents on one side, and serve most queries using their own copy of the data to satisfy dashboard requests on the other side.

-For more information see [Streaming and replication](/docs/observability-centralization-points/README.md).
+For more information, see [Streaming and replication](/docs/observability-centralization-points/README.md).

 ## Other methods

 Of course, there are many more methods you could use to protect Netdata:

 - Bind Netdata to localhost and use `ssh -L 19998:127.0.0.1:19999 remote.netdata.ip` to forward connections of local port 19998 to remote port 19999.
   This way you can ssh to a Netdata server and then use `http://127.0.0.1:19998/` on your computer to access the remote Netdata dashboard.

-- If you are always under a static IP, you can use the script given above to allow direct access to your Netdata servers without authentication, from all your static IPs.
+- If you’re always under a static IP, you can use the script given above to allow direct access to your Netdata servers without authentication, from all your static IPs.

-- Install all your Netdata in **headless data collector** mode, forwarding all metrics in real-time to a parent Netdata server, which will be protected with authentication using an nginx server running locally at the parent Netdata server.
-This requires more resources (you will need a bigger parent Netdata server), but does not require any firewall changes, since all the child Netdata servers will not be listening for incoming connections.
+- Install all your Netdata in **headless data collector** mode, forwarding all metrics in real-time to a parent Netdata server, which will be protected with authentication using a nginx server running locally at the parent Netdata server.
+This requires more resources (you will need a bigger parent Netdata server), but doesn’t require any firewall changes, since all the child Netdata servers will not be listening for incoming connections.